kayvane1/tailpages/experience.md

 - Developed an NLP Model (BERT-Based) fine-tuned on Customer Due Dilligence (CDD) domain language to extract key information from unstructured text via both NER and Question Answering tasks.

+  - 📦   Packages: Transformers, DisplaCy

 - Built Machine learning models for a large UK bank, focusing on streamlining the complaints process.
 Developed an NLP classifier to judge which complaints could be accelerated through the process.
 Built an anomaly detection algorithm to warn of sudden spikes in volumes and link back the spike to a root cause.

+  - 📦   Packages: XGBoost, Sklearn, word2vec

 #### Personal Projects

 **Text Based ML**
 - Predicting Brexit using Twitter as a high frequency polling mechanism.
 Built a fine-tuned DistilBert model to predict whether a spefic tweet was for brexit (anti-EU), against brexit (pro-EU) or neutral. [🔗 Presentation](https://www.bigsurv20.org/conf20/uploads/16/69/Twitter_BigSurv_4_.pdf)

+  - 📦   Packages: Transformers, SpaCy

 **Image Based ML**
 - Using YOLO for CCTV monitoring of accessibility assets (i.e. lifts and escalators) in train stations.
 The pipeline counts the number of passengers using each asset over the course of the day to optimise the maintenance cycles used by Network Rail. 🔗 Write-up in Progress

+  - 📦   Packages: Yolo, OpenCV

+- Predicting Brexit using Twitter as a high frequency polling mechanism.
+Built 3 Image Classification models using an EfficientNet based model to identify the person's demographics (age, race, ethnicity).
+The demographics tied in with the political opinion and stated profile location was used in conjunction with the national census to create representative opinion distributions across the country.

+  - 📦   Packages: PyTorch, EfficientNet

 **Generative ML**
 - Generative Radio is a submission for Kontinuum 2022, which combines the changing seasons throughout the year with a well known composition by Vivaldi (Four Seasons) to generate a unique and ever evolving composition which will play for 365 days in a row if selected by the panel.
 The musical generation is supplemented with artificially generated narration, which is programmatically triggered to play every hour, similar to a radio presenter. 🔗 Write-up in Progress

+  - 📦   Packages: PyTorch, TTS, Transformers, Coqui

 - Persigan is a fine-tune Image based GAN model to generate new Persian Carpet designs 🔗 Write-up in Progress

+  - 📦   Packages: StyleGan 2 ADA

 **Reinforcement Learning**
 - Cryptocurrency trading using the TensorTrade RL framework to trade cryptocurrencies. 🔗 Write-up in Progress

+  - 📦   Packages: TensorTrade

 ## Data Engineering